vshah24/Data-Warehouse-with-AWS/README.md

 ## Project Files
-  1. **song_data/ and log_data/** - contains song and log files on user activity in json format.
+  1. **dwh.cfg** - It stores Amazon Redshift Clusters credentials and IAM role credentials.
   2. **sql_queries.py** - Contains sql queries that has a creation,insertion and dropping templates of fact and dimension tables.
   3. **create_tables.py** - creates fact and dimension tables in Redshift.
-  5. **etl.py** - Defines the ETL pipeline, which extracts the json data from s3 , processes it and loads them to Redshift.
+  4. **etl.py** - Defines the ETL pipeline, which extracts the json data from s3 , processes it and loads them to Redshift.